 This clause describes the methods for negotiating the use of CLUE in H.323 systems.

+An endpoint should implement the H.245 Generic Message Transport (clause 7.2.2.2) method for transporting CLUE.
+In addition an endpoint may implement the SCTP transport (clause 7.2.2.1) method.
 An endpoint may determine which method to use through the capabilities contained in the TerminalCapability exchange.
 The presence of a bidirectional DataApplicationCapability with the application indicating “dataChannel” and the protocol field of the DataChannelProfile indicating “CLUE” indicates the use of CLUE over an SCTP connection.
 In the absence of these fields, the endpoint shall transport CLUE messages using H.245 generic messages.

 …

-7.2.1.2 H.245 CLUE control capability

-{Editor’s note: this clause is to define a method/elements for carrying an indication to initiate CLUE messages.}

 7.2.2 CLUE Messaging

 This clause describes the methods for the carriage of CLUE messages within a H.323 system.

-{Editor’s note: The two options below are included below for further study and contribution.}

 …

 8.3 Capability exchange